thibjrd/thibjrd.github.io/readme.md

 <center><h2> Miscellaneous </h2></center>

 ### Fighting discriminations
-* [*Queer and Trans Mathematicians in Algebra and Representation Theory*](https://math-events.uni-bonn.de/event/104/), University of Bonn, Germany.
+* [*Queer and Trans Mathematicians in Algebra and Representation Theory*](https://math-events.uni-bonn.de/event/104/) (July 2025), University of Bonn, Germany.
+I was a participant to QTMART, which is a workshop on algebra and representation theory, run by and for queer and trans mathematicians.
 * [*Journées parité en mathématiques*](http://postes.smai.emath.fr/apres/parite/journee2024/) (July 2024), Institut de Mathématiques de Marseille, France.
 I was part of a public discussion about the inclusion of LGBT+ people in the mathematical community.